Python-SIP/sip/doc/examples.rst

 ``_`` in the :class:`~sipbuild.Option` name is converted to ``-``.

-The :meth:`~sipbuild.Project.apply_user_options` method is reimplemented to update the :class:`~sipbuild.Bindings` object for the ``fib`` bindings with any values provided by the user from the command line.
-Note that the value of an :class:`~sipbuild.Option` is accessed as an instance attribute of the object for which the :class:`~sipbuild.Option` is defined.
+The :meth:`~sipbuild.Project.apply_user_options` method is reimplemented to provide a default value for an :class:`~sipbuild.Option`.
+Note that the value is accessed as an instance attribute of the object for which the :class:`~sipbuild.Option` is defined.
+In this case there are no default values but we want to make sure that any values that are provided are absolute path names.

+The :meth:`~sipbuild.Project.update` method is reimplemented to update the :class:`~sipbuild.Bindings` object for the ``fib`` bindings with any values provided by the user from the command line.

 Package Projects
 ----------------

-TODO
+We now describe two package projects.
+The ``core`` project contains a single set of bindings called :mod:`~examples.core`.
+The ``extras`` project contains a single set of bindings called :mod:`~examples.extras`.
+The :mod:`~examples.extras` module imports the :mod:`~examples.core` module.
+Both modules are part of the top-level :mod:`examples` package.
+The :mod:`~examples.sip` module required by all related package projects is also part of the top-level :mod:`examples` package.